-In September of 1996 North Bay called its first pastor and the Bible study, which met at a local retirement home, was growing in vision and purpose.
+In September of 1996 North Bay called its first pastor and began a Bible study which met at a local retirement home.
 After much prayer and planning, public services were launched as an extension of the Forest Lakes District in September of 1997.
 By then our congregation had grown so much that they no longer fit in the retirement home so our services, along with nursery care and children's ministry, were held at one of the local middle schools.
-North Bay used contemporary worship, drama, and solid teaching to bring a message of hope to the Twin Ports.
+North Bay used contemporary worship and solid teaching to bring a message of hope to Superior, WI and the Twin Ports.

 During the late fall of 1997 Pastor Jeff Sorvik was beginning work on a plan called "Duluth and Beyond" with the North Central District of the EFCA.
 The Duluth and Beyond plan included a pioneer church plant in Duluth and a vision to establish a base from which a number of church plants in Northeastern Minnesota could be started.
 During a time of pastoral transition, it was evident that the vision of Duluth and Beyond and North Bay Community Church were closely allied.
 After a period of several months of prayer, discussion, and study, the North Central District and the Forest Lakes District agreed that merging Duluth and Beyond and North Bay into a joint, cooperative effort was an exciting opportunity.

 North Bay discovered that the language of music and athletics were keys to the unchurched community.
-And so, the library (which sits adjacent to a large Kitchen) was converted into North Bay Cafe where the church would host small acoustic coffee house concerts and the gym was used to host volleyball, floor hockey, basket ball and a variety of other athletic events designed to bring unchurched people to a place where they can find real relationships and real hope.
+And so, the library (which sits adjacent to a large Kitchen) was converted into North Bay Cafe where the church would host small acoustic coffee house concerts and the gym was used to host volleyball, floor hockey, basket ball and a variety of other athletic events designed to bring unchurched people to a place where they can find real relationships with Christians and real hope in Christ.